joaopjt/apache-passphrase/README.md

 # apache-passphrase
-A natural language processing language model for computers
+A natural language processing model for computers